ahawker/common-service-interface-example/docs/ci.md

 * `cri git:push-tags` - Push newly created release tag to remote
 * `cri docker:tag` - Tag image using latest repository version
 * `cri docker:push-tags` - Push tagged image to repository

+**Expectations:**

+* This stage will run **ONLY** on untagged versions of the `master` branch.
+* The actions of this stage will start another CI workflow job that will perform the final deployment to production.

 **Conditions:**